Poisson approximations on the free Wigner chaos: Introduction

 \subsection{Plan}

 The rest of the paper is organized as follows.
-In Section \ref{S:Poisson} we provide a characterization of centered free Poisson distributions in terms of non-crossing partitions.
-Section \ref{s:wigner} deals with free Brownian motion and Wigner chaos.
-Section \ref{s:proofs} contains the proofs of the main results of the paper (that is, Theorem \ref{mainthm} and Proposition \ref{P:nochi2}), whereas Section \ref{s:lemmas} is devoted to some auxiliary lemmas.
+In Section \ref {SPoisson} we provide a characterization of centered free Poisson distributions in terms of noncrossing partitions.
+Section~\ref{swigner} deals with free Brownian motion and Wigner chaos.
+Section~\ref{sproofs} contains the proofs of the main results of the paper (i.e., Theorem \ref {mainthm} and Proposition~\ref{Pnochi2}), whereas Section \ref {slemmas} is devoted to some auxiliary lemmas.